secured lock Secured with SHA-256 Encryption

 #1 – Who has the cheapest car insurance in Minnesota?

-The company has built a huge advantage in auto insurance market share nationwide by providing very cheap rates and backing that up with good customer service and a user-friendly website.
+The company has built a huge advantage in the auto insurance market share nationwide by providing very cheap rates and backing that up with good customer service and a user-friendly website.

 #2 – How much is car insurance per month in Minnesota?